 Although this is a free activity, we recommend bringing some cash for drinks and perhaps leave a tip if you really enjoy the music.

 TIP: If you’re a jazz fan, consider going to the New Orleans Jazz Museum on Tuesdays for a free performance!

 Be sure to also read our master post on 40+ Things to Do at Night in New Orleans

 This section will discuss family-friendly activities you can enjoy during the month of September in New Orleans.

-If you’re looking for additional ideas, make sure to check our other sections for festivals such as the Fried Chicken Festival, the Alligator Festival, and the Downriver Festival.
+If you’re looking for additional ideas, make sure to check our other sections for festivals such as the Fried Chicken Festival or the Alligator Festival.

 Alternatively, you may also want to consider attending a New Orleans Saints game or going on a pay-what-you-wish walking tour.

 Be sure to read our master post on things to do with kids in New Orleans for even more family-friendly ideas.